 Is it luxury or is it a tool?
 Is wearing a watch actually useful?
 What if I’m not a pilot, a race car driver, a diver or a sailor?
 Does that mean it’s only for showing off, or should I be passionate about its mechanical aspects?
 How does it embrace the heritage of the brand while at the same time showcasing cutting edge technologies?
 What is the connection between this sketchy celebrity/artist and the brand itself?

 Answers to these questions do exist, but they should be provided by the brands themselves.
-Watchmakers could potentially simplify their message and product, maybe lower their entry-level prices, stop using incoherent influencers or “artists” and, crucially, stop ransacking their archives for historical movements, famous watchmakers and vintage advertising – in other words, stop dissecting and over-analysing their brand DNA.
+Watchmakers could potentially simplify their message and product, maybe lower their entry-level prices, stop using incoherent influencers or “artists”.
+Crucially, they should dig into their archives for historical movements, famous watchmakers and vintage advertising – in other words, dissect and analyse their brand DNA.

 ...today’s storytelling can be really confusing for millennials, sometimes ending up missing the point, or simply feeling cheesy.